derkiner/Bincoin-Rates/README.md

 # Bitcoin Prices

-> Sample Next.js app which whos the current Bitcoin value in USD, GBP and EUR
+> A Next.js-based app displaying the current Bitcoin value in USD, GBP and EUR

 ## Quick Start